Medical Guardian Review 2023

 Lockbox

 The lockbox costs $2.99 per month and allows you to store a spare house key outside your house.
 That way, emergency medical technicians won’t have to break down your door to get inside.
-You can also receive a free lockbox with an annual order.
+A lockbox is free with an annual order.

 OnGuard Alerts